JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 ## Output R Function {#shiny-output-r-fun}

-The `boxxy` function takes three arguments, a `title`, a `value` that will be animated and the background `color` to use for the box.
+The `boxxy` function takes three arguments: a `title`, a `value` that will be animated, and the background `color` to use for the box.
 The function, at this stage at least, does not preprocess the arguments and returns them as a named `list`.

 ```r
 # app.R